awsdocs/aws-step-functions-developer-guide/doc_source/connect-parameters.md

 ```
 "RetryStrategy": {
   "attempts": 5
 }
 ```

 You can also pass multiple parameters with static JSON\.
-As a more complete example, the following are the `"Resource"` and `"Parameters"` fields of the specification of a task that publishes an Amazon SNS topic\.
+As a more complete example, the following are the `"Resource"` and `"Parameters"` fields of the specification of a task that publishes to an Amazon SNS topic\.

 ```
 "Resource": "arn:aws:states:::sns:publish",
   "Parameters": {
      "TopicArn": "arn:aws:sns:us-east-1:123456789012:myTopic",
      "Message": "test message",
      "MessageAttributes": {
        "my attribute no 1": {
          "DataType": "String",
          "StringValue": "value of my attribute no 1"
        },
        "my attribute no 2": {
          "DataType": "String",
          "StringValue": "value of my attribute no 2"
        }
      }
   },
 ```

 ## Pass State Input as Parameters Using Paths<a name="connect-parameters-path"></a>